 - Get a full-body scan by your dermatologist.
 Your dermatologist should perform a full-body skin exam and should check everywhere, even places that don’t see the sun.
 Don’t be nervous – this is the best way to find a suspicious spot that may be hiding.

 A full-body scan by your dermatologist will result in one of two next steps:

 - The "all-clear" until next year.
 Great!
 Remember to be diligent about your annual skin exams by your dermatologist, and don't forget your monthly self-skin exams at home!
 If you notice anything new, unusal or changing, call your dermatologist.

 - A biopsy.
 Don't worry!
 Your dermatologist has noticed something that he or she would like to take a closer look at under a microscope.
 A biopsy is the removal of all or some of the unusual spot, followed by the examination of the tissue under a microscope.
 The tissue should be examined by a dermatopathologist. specializing in melanoma biopsies.
 After the tissue has been analyzed, a pathology report then will be written.
 This report will include detailed information which will help your dermatologist determine what, if anything, should be done next.
-It will also contain a great deal of information, the most important being whether the suspicous spot is benign (non-cancerous) or is melanoma.
+It will also contain a great deal of scientific information, the most important being whether the suspicous spot is benign (non-cancerous) or is melanoma.
 If the spot is determined to be melanoma, your doctor may need to take another, larger biopsy in order to get clear margins – or completely remove the tumor.
-Your dermatologist should discuss any necessary next steps with you.
+Your dermatologist will discuss any necessary next steps with you.

 If your biopsy has come back as melanoma, know that you are not alone.
-Visit our Newly Diagnosed section to learn about our free patient resources, supportive services and other important information to have after a melanoma diagnosis.
+Visit our Newly Diagnosed with Melanoma section to learn about our free patient resources, supportive services and other important information to have after a melanoma diagnosis.

-Remember, the earlier you catch melanoma, the easier it is to treat!
+Remember: the earlier you catch melanoma, the easier it is to treat!